jklm264/My-Forensics-Notes/Cloud_Forensics/mainDocker.md

 - To run a box interactively run an instance: `$docker run -it busybox sh`

 ## Webapps - Static Sites

 - `$docker run -d -P --name static-site <image>`
-	- _d_ detaches the terminal
+	- _-d_ detaches the terminal
-	- _P_ publishes all exposed ports to random ports on host machines
+	- _-P_ publishes all exposed ports to random ports on host machines
-	- _name_ is a connonical name
+	- _name_ is a canonical name

 - List port mappings: `$docker port <image_name>`

 - Can specify custom ports: `$docker run -p 8888:80 <image>` will map container's:80 to localhost:8888.
 Therefore, you will access container service via <http://localhost:8888>.

 - To stop a detached container: `$docker stop <name|container_id>`

 ## Docker Images